dartmouth-cs98/hack-a-thing-21f-2-grant-jack/README.md

 ## What you learned

-Grant: The basics of how to set up a single-page iOS app, learning basic swift and functionality
+Grant: The basics of how to set up a single-page iOS app, learning basic swift and functionality.
+The XCode/iOS app is _incredibly_ easy and quick to use, really fast to set up as well.
+Definitely makes me excited to build an app w/ XCode.

 John: